 Colombia has 1,300km of verdant Pacific coast, with Buenaventura the main port.
 The Serrania del Baudó in the north is very biologically diverse, while the south is flatter, with mangroves.
 Gorgona and Gorgonilla islands, 56km from the coast, are visited by humpback whales between August and October.

-South, towards the Ecuadorean border, Popayán is a fascinating city of cobbled streets and colonial architecture near the remarkable archaeological sites of San Agustín, highlighted by 500 imposing stone statues carved in accordance to the mythology of their Indian sculptors and the world heritage site of Tierradentro. »»
+South, towards the Ecuadorean border, Popayán is a fascinating city of cobbled streets and whitewashed colonial buildings.
+A 5 hour drive to the south are the remarkable archaeological sites of San Agustín, highlighted by 500 imposing stone statues carved in accordance to the mythology of their Indian sculptors.
+A 5 hour drive to the east is the little-visited world heritage site of Tierradentro, famous for its underground tombs.